Accomodation

 IBB guest rooms

-For the initial period of your stay in Poland (first three months) you an book your place at IBB guest rooms.
-IBB Hotel is located right next to other IBB facilities at Pawińskiego 5A street.
+For the initial period of your stay in Poland (first three months) you can book your place at the IBB guest rooms.
+IBB Hotel is located right next to other IBB facilities at 5A Pawińskiego street.
 IBB offers a convenient stay at affordable prices for the time you need to settle down, adapt in a new place and search for accommodation for your further stay in Warsaw.

 Searching for accommodation in Poland